LauraAllObe/wakatimeReadmeStats/README.md

 | `label_type`             | `spedometer`                           | `standard`, `emoji`, `game`, `emojiStandard`, `emojiGame`, `customEmoji`, `customEmojiStandard`, `customEmojiGame`           | How labels are shown above the gauge.                                          | `component1_label_type=emojiGame`        |
 | `custom_emojis`          | `spedometer`                           | 5 emojis string                  | Used when label_type includes customEmoji variations.                                 | `component1_custom_emojis=🐢🐇🚀🔥👑`    |
 | `show_high_score`        | `spedometer`                           | `true` / `false`              | Whether to show your highest speed value.                                      | `component1_show_high_score=true`    |

+🧾 Notes on chart_type compatibility:
+- ✅ bar – works on all chart components
+- ✅ radar – supported in weekly_avg and weekly
+- ✅ line, area – not available in all_langs, all_projs
+- ✅ bar_vertical – only for all_langs, all_projs
+- ❌ bubble, donut – not supported in weekly_langs, weekly_projs
+- ✅ spiral – supported in weekly, weekly_avg